 Reflecting on the meaning of the name of my son Zhyle one more time, one thing stands true.
 The Just4Cancer dream did not end.

 PROVERBS 16:3 "Commit to the Lord whatever you do, and he will establish your plans."

 Clifford T. Rhayns

-Founder and CEO of Just4Cancer
+Founder of Just4Cancer